NicLandajo/comfyui-preview-video-monitor/README.md

 # Join the project:

-If you think you would like to contribute to improving the tool, let us know.
+If you think you would like to contribute to improving the tool, let us know!
-PVM has become a complex tool and needs more optimization and attention on all its individual modules.
-It would be ideal if you had some knowledge of pygame, opencv-python and cuda systems and software.

 # Previous versions